IT Services Secure IT Multi-Factor Authentication (MFA)

 If you leave your phone at home you will need to use one of the recovery codes you received when setting up MFA.
 Recovery codes are one-time use and should be stored in a Password Safe (e.g.: LastPass or Bit Warden) for security.

-If you have used all of your MFA one-time Recovery Codes then you will need to contact the IT Help Desk who will assist you with resetting your MFA.
+If you do not have any registered recovery methods on your JCU account, then you will need to contact the IT Help Desk who will assist you with resetting your MFA.

-If you have deleted your account from the Authenticator App or removed the App from your mobile device then you can use one of your MFA one-time Recovery Codes to reset your MFA.
-If you did not make a copy of your Recovery Codes or do not have them available to you then you will need to contact the IT Help Desk who will assist you with resetting your MFA.
+If you have deleted your account from the Authenticator App or removed the App from your mobile device then you can reset your MFA.

 If you are unable to use a phone for authentication, staff can request a YubiKey and students can purchase a Yubikey (Security Key NFC).